Course ObjectiveAfter completing this practical, the students will be able to build in a

 safe embedded system.
 Each group will demonstrate its product and write

 a report.
-The grading is based on the quality of the testing strategy
+The grading is based on the quality of testing strategy and

 not on the quality of implementation.
 Expertise from software industry